secretGeek/today-i-learned-staging/sql_server/relative_dates.md

 # Relative Dates

-This is a function that gives a whole bunch of day functions --
+This is a function that gives a whole bunch of day functions, relative to any given DateTime

+- *Now*
+- *Today*
-- Yesterday
+- *Yesterday*
-- Tomorrow
+- *Tomorrow*
-- A week Today
+- *A week Today*
+- *Monday of this week*
+- *Monday of last week*
+- *Monday Fortnight* - (Although not commonly used in the American English, a "**fortnight**" is a two-week period, and is used in other variants of English)
+- ...and so on for the other days of the week.

 The function itself